NocturnalSolutions/KituraBook/appendices/c-mysql.md

 <unknown>:0: error: link command failed with exit code 1 (use -v to see invocation)
 ```

-Aside from the header files, we also need to tell Kuery where to find the MySQL (in this case) libraries themselves.
+Aside from the header files, we also need to tell Kuery where to find the MySQL libraries themselves.
 If you are using Homebrew, this directory will always be `/usr/local/lib`.
 If you're using MacPorts, the path will again vary depending on which type and version of MySQL you installed; it should be the same path you had to symlink as above, but with `include` swapped for `lib`; so `/opt/local/lib/mariadb-10.0/mysql` in my case.
 At any rate, now that you have this path, here’s how you pass them to the Swift compiler so your project builds:

 ```shell
 swift build -Xlinker -L[the path found above]